uqmars/constitution/Regulations.md

     - First Year Students
     - Postgraduate Students

-5.3 The representative positions cannot be members of the Executive Team.
+5.3 Members of the Executive Team shall be ineligible to nominate for a representative role on the council, and representative members of the Martian Council shall only be eligible to nominate for a position on the Executive Team at an Annual General Meeting of The Association.

-5.4 The term of each representative shall be One (1) Calendar Year between elections.
+5.4 The term of each representative shall be One (1) Calendar Year.

 5.5 A limit of Two (2) terms shall be imposed upon representatives of the Martian Council.